lemonase/lemonase.github.io/content/about-me.md

 One day I hope to give something of value back to the community by making something really cool and helping others from my experience :metal:.
-Other things I enjoy learning are history, physics, geometry and philosophy, not neccesarily in that order.
+Other things I enjoy learning are history, physics, geometry and philosophy, not necessarily in that order.
 :crescent_moon:

 I do enjoy playing PC games every now and then,